Medtronic gets U.S. antitrust OK to buy Covidien with divestiture

 The FTC's approval of the Covidien deal takes Minnesota-based Medtronic a step closer to moving to Ireland, where it could have access to revenues earned outside the United States without paying U.S. taxes on them.

-The merger, which was announced in June, will create a company close in size to the medical device business of industry leader Johnson & Johnson (JNJ.N).
+The merger, which was announced in June, will create a company close in size to the medical device business of industry leader Johnson & Johnson.

 The European Union and China must still approve the deal, while Canada approved it on Wednesday, Medtronic said.